FertilitySmart vs. Other Fertility Supplements: What Makes Us Different

 • A 2023 scoping review in Human Reproduction Open analysed 34 over-the-counter male fertility supplements and reported that only a small minority had been evaluated in good-quality clinical trials of the finished product.2

-• Proprietary blends are the single biggest transparency red flag: without per-ingredient dosing, there is no way to know whether a product matches the clinical trials it claims to rely on.
+• Proprietary blends are the single biggest transparency red flag: without per-ingredient dosing, there's no way to know whether a product matches the clinical trials it claims to rely on.

 • The UK NHS only specifically recommends one preconception supplement — 400 µg folic acid daily — and supports a 10 µg vitamin D supplement from October to early March (and year-round for those at higher risk of deficiency, including people with limited sun exposure or darker skin).3,4

-• His-and-hers formulations exist because sperm and egg biology require different nutrients: men benefit most from zinc, selenium, L-carnitine, and antioxidants, while women benefit from folate, vitamin D, CoQ10, and — in PCOS — myo-inositol.5,6,9
+• His-and-hers formulations matter because sperm and egg biology require different nutrients: men benefit most from zinc, selenium, L-carnitine, and antioxidants, while women benefit from folate, vitamin D, CoQ10, and — in PCOS — myo-inositol.5,6

 • The published evidence on fertility supplements is mixed: a 2018 meta-analysis (Salas-Huetos) shows measurable improvement in sperm parameters, while a 2020 randomised trial (MOXI) found no sperm or pregnancy benefit from an antioxidant blend — so honest claims matter more than confident ones.5,7

-• Any couple trying for 12 months (or 6 months if the female partner is aged 36 or over) should speak with a GP or fertility specialist before starting or changing supplements.
+• If you've been trying for 12 months (or 6 months if the female partner is aged 36 or over), speak with a GP or fertility specialist before starting or changing supplements.

 What makes one fertility supplement different from another?

-The meaningful differences between fertility supplements come down to five testable criteria: the nutrient profile (which ingredients and at what dose), the biological rationale for each ingredient, the quality of the clinical evidence, the transparency of the label, and whether the formulation reflects the fact that male and female fertility depend on different nutrients.
+With so many supplements on the shelf, you can feel overwhelmed trying to figure out what actually matters.
+The meaningful differences come down to five testable criteria: the nutrient profile (which ingredients and at what dose), the biological rationale for each ingredient, the quality of the clinical evidence, the transparency of the label, and whether the formulation reflects the fact that male and female fertility depend on different nutrients.
 Price, packaging, and marketing claims tell you very little about any of these.

-The first thing to internalise is that the fertility supplement category is unusually uneven in evidence quality.
-A 2020 systematic review in Urology by Kuchakulla and colleagues analysed the 17 most popular over-the-counter male fertility supplements and identified 90 unique ingredients — of which only 17% had published randomised trial data showing a positive effect on semen parameters.1 Most ingredients sat somewhere between "plausible mechanism" and "no human evidence at all."
-That context reframes comparison: instead of asking which product has the longest ingredient list, ask which products include the nutrients that actually have evidence behind them, at doses that match the trials in which they were studied.
+Here's something worth knowing early on: the fertility supplement category is unusually uneven in evidence quality.
+When researchers looked at the 17 most popular over-the-counter male fertility supplements on the market in a 2020 systematic review in Urology, they identified 90 unique ingredients — and only 17% of them had published randomised trial data showing a positive effect on semen parameters.1 Most ingredients sat somewhere between "plausible mechanism" and "no human evidence at all."
+That really reframes the comparison for you: instead of asking which product has the longest ingredient list, it's far more useful to ask which products include the nutrients that actually have evidence behind them, at doses that match the trials in which they were studied.

 How should you compare nutrient profiles and dosages?

-Compare supplements by checking, for each nutrient, whether the dose matches the dose used in the clinical trials that established any benefit.
+This is where things get practical.
+When you're comparing supplements side by side, check whether each nutrient's dose matches the dose used in the clinical trials that established any benefit.
 A supplement containing a nutrient at a fraction of the trial dose may look identical on the label but behave like a placebo in practice.
-This is the most common failure mode in the supplement category — sub-therapeutic dosing hidden behind an impressive ingredient list.
+This is actually the most common issue you'll run into in the supplement category — sub-therapeutic dosing hidden behind an impressive-sounding ingredient list.

-Typical clinical-trial doses for the most-studied fertility nutrients include 400 µg folic acid daily for neural tube defect prevention (NHS-recommended),3 10 µg (400 IU) vitamin D,3,4 100–300 mg CoQ10 for oocyte mitochondrial support,8 1–2 g L-carnitine for sperm motility,5 10–15 mg zinc, 55–100 µg selenium, and 2 g myo-inositol twice daily for women with polycystic ovary syndrome.5,6 When you compare products, line up the label dose against these clinical benchmarks.
+Typical clinical-trial doses for the most-studied fertility nutrients include 400 µg folic acid daily for neural tube defect prevention (NHS-recommended),3 10 µg (400 IU) vitamin D,3,4 200–600 mg CoQ10 for oocyte mitochondrial support (Giannubilo 2018 used 200 mg; Xu 2018 used 600 mg),8 1–2 g L-carnitine for sperm motility,5 10–15 mg zinc for general preconception support (25–30 mg in published male-fertility trials), 55–100 µg selenium, and myo-inositol at 2 g twice daily, the dose commonly used in PCOS trials, for women with polycystic ovary syndrome.5,6 When you compare products, try lining up the label dose against these clinical benchmarks.
 A fertility supplement that includes CoQ10 but at, say, 20 mg, is delivering roughly a tenth of the tested dose — the ingredient appears on the label, but the biological effect is unlikely to follow.

-Form matters alongside dose.
+Form matters alongside dose, too.
 Folate as L-methylfolate (5-MTHF) is sometimes preferred in preconception formulas as the bioactive form the body uses directly, though folic acid remains the form with established neural-tube-defect prevention evidence, and the US Centers for Disease Control and Prevention notes that women with MTHFR variants can still process standard folic acid adequately.
 CoQ10 comes in ubiquinone and ubiquinol — the latter is better absorbed in older adults.
 Inositol is best studied as a 40:1 myo-inositol to d-chiro-inositol ratio.
-A supplement that specifies both the form and the dose gives you the information you need to compare; one that doesn't, doesn't.
+A supplement that specifies both the form and the dose gives you the information you need to compare; one that doesn't leaves you guessing.

 What does the clinical evidence actually show?

-The evidence on fertility supplements is mixed, and an honest comparison resists treating it as settled either way.
-The strongest summary data comes from a 2018 systematic review and meta-analysis in Advances in Nutrition by Salas-Huetos and colleagues, which reviewed 28 randomised trials and pooled 15 in quantitative analysis, finding that supplementation with zinc, selenium, omega-3 fatty acids, CoQ10, and carnitines was associated with measurable improvements in sperm concentration, motility, and morphology.5 Among individual ingredients, carnitines (L-carnitine and acetyl-L-carnitine, pooled in the meta-analysis) showed one of the larger reported improvements in progressive motility.
+This is one of the most important sections to understand, because the honest answer is: the evidence is mixed.
+And any supplement company that tells you otherwise isn't giving you the full picture.
+The strongest summary data we have comes from a 2018 systematic review and meta-analysis in Advances in Nutrition, which reviewed 28 randomised trials and pooled 15 of them in quantitative analysis.
+It found that supplementation with zinc, selenium, omega-3 fatty acids, CoQ10, and carnitines was associated with measurable improvements in sperm concentration, motility, and morphology.5 Among individual ingredients, carnitines (L-carnitine and acetyl-L-carnitine, pooled in the meta-analysis) showed one of the larger reported improvements in progressive motility.

-Against that, a 2020 randomised controlled trial led by Steiner and colleagues — the Males, Antioxidants, and Infertility (MOXI) trial — enrolled 171 couples and compared an antioxidant blend (vitamins C, E, D, folic acid, lycopene, zinc, selenium, L-carnitine) with placebo in men with male-factor infertility.
-The antioxidant blend did not improve sperm concentration, motility, morphology, or DNA integrity at three months, and did not improve clinical pregnancy or live birth rates after six months.7 The 2022 Cochrane review of antioxidants for male subfertility by de Ligny and colleagues pooled 90 studies and more than 10,000 men, and concluded that antioxidant supplementation "may" improve live birth and clinical pregnancy — but that the certainty of the evidence across trials was "low to very low."10
+But you also need to look at the other side.
+The 2020 Males, Antioxidants, and Infertility (MOXI) trial — a randomised controlled trial that enrolled 174 men (171 of whom were randomised) — compared an antioxidant blend (vitamins C and E, folic acid, lycopene, zinc, selenium, and L-carnitine) with placebo in men with male-factor infertility.
+The antioxidant blend did not improve sperm concentration, motility, morphology, or DNA integrity at three months, and it did not improve clinical pregnancy or live birth rates after six months.7 A 2022 Cochrane review of antioxidants for male subfertility looked even more broadly — pooling 90 studies and more than 10,000 men — and concluded that antioxidant supplementation "may" improve live birth and clinical pregnancy, but that the certainty of the evidence across trials was "low to very low."10

-What this means in practice is that fertility supplements are a reasonable component of a preconception plan, particularly where dietary intake is limited or where specific sperm parameters are borderline — but they are not a replacement for a diagnostic workup in couples with clear infertility.
-Any product that implies certainty the underlying evidence does not support should be treated with caution.
+So what does all this mean for you?
+Fertility supplements can be a reasonable part of a preconception plan, particularly if your dietary intake is limited or if specific sperm parameters are borderline — but they're not a replacement for a proper diagnostic workup when there's a clear fertility concern.
+Any product that implies certainty the underlying evidence doesn't support should be treated with caution.

 Why does a his-and-hers formulation matter?

-A his-and-hers formulation matters because male and female fertility depend on meaningfully different nutrients — and a single unisex prenatal product almost always over-serves one partner and under-serves the other.
-This is one of the most useful criteria when comparing fertility supplements for couples.
+If you're asking this as a couple, the answer is rooted in biology.
+Male and female fertility depend on meaningfully different nutrients — and a single unisex prenatal product almost always over-serves one partner and under-serves the other.
+That makes this one of the most useful criteria when you're comparing fertility supplements as a couple.

 Women in the preconception window benefit most from folate (400 µg daily as folic acid or L-methylfolate), vitamin D, CoQ10, and omega-3 fatty acids, with myo-inositol added when PCOS is suspected.3,6,8 Men benefit most from zinc, selenium, L-carnitine, CoQ10, omega-3s, and vitamin E — the antioxidant and trace-mineral profile that supports spermatogenesis.5 Some nutrients — vitamin D, CoQ10, omega-3s — overlap.
 But others, like L-carnitine and selenium, have their best evidence specifically in male fertility, while folic acid dosing is specific to women's preconception biology.

-When you compare products, a good question is whether the formulation is designed for the partner who will actually take it.
+When you're comparing products, a good question to ask is whether the formulation was genuinely designed for the partner who will actually take it.
 A single "his and hers" pill that splits nutrients in half is rarely enough of either.
 Two separate formulas — one designed around female preconception needs and one around sperm biology — is both a more accurate reflection of the evidence and a more transparent comparison point.
-Readers exploring a couples-based approach may find the fertility supplements for couples guide a useful companion.
+If you and your partner are exploring a couples-based approach, you might find the fertility supplements for couples guide a helpful companion.

 What red flags should you watch for on a label?

-The reliable red flags are proprietary blends, unspecified forms, unsupported marketing language, and missing per-partner formulations.
-Any of these makes evidence-based comparison difficult, and all of them together usually indicate a product written for a marketing brief rather than a clinical one.
+Over the years, you'll notice a few consistent warning signs that separate supplements built on evidence from those built mainly on marketing.
+The reliable red flags to look for are proprietary blends, unspecified forms, unsupported marketing language, and missing per-partner formulations.
+Any one of these makes evidence-based comparison difficult for you, and all of them together usually point to a product written for a marketing brief rather than a clinical one.

 Red flag What it looks like Why it matters